 - Reduced and/or eliminated chemistry

 - Easily integrated into any existing plant

-Conventional Activated Sludge (CAS) is the predominant wastewater treatment technology globally.
-One key requirement of this technology is the ability to effectively separate the liquid and solids fractions.
-Floating or bulking sludge, at least temporarily, has affected the treatment capacity and performance of many of these facilities.
-World Water Works’ inDENSE™ technology solves this problem.
+Conventional activated sludge (CAS) is the predominant wastewater treatment technology globally.
+One key requirement of the CAS technology is the ability to effectively separate the liquid and solid fractions.
+Unfavorable settleability can plague facilities seasonally or can be a chronic issue.
+World Water Works’ inDENSE technology helps alleviate this problem.